Navigation

 Core Mechanism One: Sensing Earth's Magnetic Field – The Innate "Biological Compass"

-Core Mechanism Two: Solar Navigation & The Biological Clock – The Precise "Celestial Almanac"
+Core Mechanism Two: Sun Navigation and Biological Clock – The Precise "Celestial Almanac"

 Pigeons can use the sun's position to determine direction.
-Even more astonishing is that even when the sun is obscured by clouds, they can infer the sun's virtual position through their precise internal biological clock.
-Their brains appear to integrate a built-in clock and a model of the sun's trajectory, allowing them to calibrate direction based on time.
-This system works in conjunction with and backs up magnetic field sensing, ensuring navigational reliability.
+Even more surprisingly, even on cloudy days when the sun is not visible, they can still infer the sun's virtual position through their precise biological clock.
+Their brains seem to integrate a built-in clock and a model of the sun's trajectory, allowing them to correct their direction based on the time.
+This system is mutually calibrated and backed up by magnetic field perception, ensuring navigational reliability.

-Core Mechanism Three: Visual Landmark Memory – The Powerful "Image Scanner"
+Core Mechanism Three: Visual Landmark Memory – The Super-strong "Image Scanner"

 When pigeons fly into familiar airspace closer to home, visual landmark memory takes the lead.
-Studies have found that pigeons possess a remarkable memory for topography.
-Sun Xin, former curator of the National Zoological Museum, describes that they can recognize ground details imperceptible to the human eye, such as vegetation distribution, ground color variations, and the courses of rivers and roads.
-These details become unique "signposts" in the pigeon's view.
-During training and racing, pigeons continuously accumulate these visual memories, constructing a "visual corridor" from distant areas leading home.
+Research has found that pigeons have an extremely strong memory for topography.
+Sun Xin, former curator of the National Zoological Museum, described how they can recognize ground details difficult for the human eye to discern, such as vegetation distribution, differences in ground color, and the direction of rivers and roads.
+These details become unique "landmarks" in the pigeon's eyes.
+During training and races, pigeons continuously accumulate these visual memories, constructing a "visual corridor" from afar to home.